 The Read Write Inc. programmes have detailed lesson plans.
 These give the teachers practical day-to- day guidance, but we work hard to build on these plans so that the lessons are matched carefully to the needs of their particular group.
 Every activity is prepared thoroughly and has a clear purpose.
-Pupils learn to participate fully and they respond effectively to the silent signals and lesson routines that are established in the phonics lessons.
+The teacher explains this at the beginning so that the pupils understand, during the activity, what they are learning and why.